santisq/Test-DCPorts/README.md

 `<ComputerName>` // Hostname of the server to scan.

 ### OUTPUTS
-System.Array.
-Returns an object with Computer Name, Port Number, Port Description and Port Status.
+`Object[]` // Returns an object with Computer Name, Port Number, Port Description and Port Status.

 ### USAGE EXAMPLES